 Local Authorities must maintain a register of all HMO licences, any Temporary Exemption Notices that are in force and any interim or final Management Orders made in respect of HMOs in their area.

-You can view our register here HMO Register.
+You can view our download Register of HMO licences.